Sarthak-22/MPU6050-IMU-session/README.md

 ## Electronics Club

 ### The presentation for the session can be found [here](https://docs.google.com/presentation/d/1OxjfJOWsnVvho-z-g3KpiE1wd0RCyOg-d9AANwInq7M/edit?usp=sharing)
+### The recording of the session can be found [here](https://drive.google.com/file/d/1VZ5NJOwbf5NeRAGwKsL-XeVbrchpwH1E/view?usp=sharing)

 ### **Note**:
 The below procedure is meant for you to try out before the session and ensure everything is installed properly.
 However, **please note that** these instructions would not be repeated in the session from scratch and would be skipped.
 It would hardly take 15-20 mins to execute the below instructions, hence please try it out.